metno/S-ENDA-documentation/source/doi_howto.rst

 - F2: Data are described with rich metadata

 Metadata, i.e. data that describes data, should be as extensive and comprehensive as possible.
-The concept of rich metadata can vary, depending on area of research as well as on the community in which the data are produced and used.
-Generally speaking, metadata should be able to allow interested people, even with different background and experience, to be able to find and understand what the data are about, just using the metadata provided.
+The concept of rich metadata can vary, depending on the area of research as well as on the community in which the data are produced and used.
+Generally speaking, metadata should allow interested people, even with different background and experience, to find and understand what the data are about, just using the metadata provided.
 Being compliant with this principle allows people to find data, the correct access information, possible restrictions on use, how to cite the data and so on, thus enabling re-use as well as correct citation.

 A key point is to provide metadata following standards, i.e. that specific set of rules and conventions that communities have agreed upon, so that definitions and meaning are clearly stated